shipyardapp/Shipyard-Documentation/docs/reference/settings/notifications.md

 4. Notifications are only sent for 2 different event types.
 These event types cannot be changed at the moment.
 5. Notifications are only applied at the Vessel and Fleet level.
 You cannot subscribe to notifications for a Blueprint \(and therefore all dependent Vessels\).
 6. When a Fleet errors out, we will never designate which Vessel specifically errored out, as there could be multiple possibilities.
-7. We recommend adding the the Shipyard email address `notifications@shipyardapp.com` to your address book to ensure that alerts are never sent to spam.
+7. We recommend adding the Shipyard email address `notifications@shipyardapp.com` to your address book to ensure that alerts are never sent to spam.